MISTI-GTL-2026-CY/codeskeleton/README.md

         8. To run:
             1. With non-MacOS or without joystick on MacOS, use this format: ```ros2 run package node``` or ```ros2 launch launchPackage launch.xml```
             2. With joystick on MacOS, use the MacOS joystick guide we have provided

+*Do see cheat sheet as well for more commands